dat320-2014/course-info/lab-exam.md

 We will be organizing lab exams in this course (as was presented at the start of the course).

-The lab exam will be held in Week XX.
+The lab exam will be held in Week 48 (probably).
 Exact day and time will be provided in a separate schedule.

 1. Examination is individual and covers only lab 6 and 7.
 2. It is meant to be a demo session, where you show that your joint lab is working,